sumitkumar2019/BootStrapAndSassPractice/README.md

 ### To Run Angular Bootstrap And SASS Practice Application

-- go to the directory Vidly: add command to the command line : cd Vidly
+- go to the directory BootStrapAndSassPractice: add command to the command line : cd BootStrapAndSassPractice

 ### Install Dependencies